 Alan's vision is for everyone across the Havant constituency to have a secure and prosperous future.
 His three local priorities are: a strong local economy, successful local schools, and vibrant local communities.

-Since his selection by local residents in October 2014, Alan has been active meeting local residents, understanding local issues, and supporting local businesses, schools and community groups in every part of our diverse constituency.
-He is continuing this work as our hardworking local MP.
+Following his election in May 2015, Alan has been active meeting local residents, understanding local issues, and supporting local businesses, schools and community groups in every part of our diverse constituency.
+He will continue this work if re-elected as our local MP.

-Alan is Havant’s local MP and national representative in the Westminster Parliament.
-You can find out more about his work and responsibilities here.
+Between May 2015-May 2017, Alan was Havant’s local MP and national representative in the Westminster Parliament.

-Alan works closely with our local Havant Borough councillors and Havant’s Hampshire County Councillors who also have a wide range of responsibilities.
-Click here to find out more about the division of responsibilities between Alan (our local MP) and our local councillors.
+Alan worked closely with our local Havant Borough councillors and Havant’s Hampshire County Councillors who also have a wide range of responsibilities.
+He will continue this work if re-elected as our local MP.

 Alan in Parliament: Havant's Local Champion and National Legislator

-Alan’s main policy interests are the economy & business, including Britain's leadership of the Fourth Industrial Revolution; education & skills; and keeping Britain safe & successful in a changing world (focusing on defence & foreign policy, and Britain’s international economic competitiveness).
+During his time as our MP, Alan’s main policy interests were the economy & business, including Britain's leadership of the Fourth Industrial Revolution; education & skills; and keeping Britain safe & successful in a changing world (focusing on defence & foreign policy, and Britain’s international economic competitiveness).
 These are all relevant across the Havant constituency and reflect the priorities of local residents.
+He will continue his focus on these areas if re-elected as our local MP.

-Alan speaks regularly in the Chamber of the House of Commons on issues of local importance (such as local economic regeneration across Havant) and national significance (such as UK economic policy and Britain's role in the world); and plays an active role in the legislative process (for example by scrutinising and voting on legislation).
+Alan spoke regularly in the Chamber of the House of Commons on issues of local importance (such as local economic regeneration across Havant) and national significance (such as UK economic policy and Britain's role in the world); and played an active role in the legislative process (for example by scrutinising and voting on legislation).

 He is a graduate of the Armed Forces Parliamentary Scheme and completed a year's "work experience" with the Royal Navy alongside his MP duties; and an alumnus of the US State Department's International Visitor Leadership Program (IVLP).